This post has been written in collaboration with Marello

 With an SKU system in place, it becomes easier to find the exact product you’re looking for – no matter how many products you carry or how complicated your product lines may be.
 This is important for B2B sellers since some carry millions of complex configurable products with multiple variants, colors, and applications.

 When you are looking for a product, make sure to include “scalability” to your checklist.
 Many systems do not allow for unlimited SKU growth.
-Systems such as OroCommerce and Marello do accommodate SKU management, as said, into millions of products.
+Systems such as OroCommerce and Marello do accommodate SKU logistics, as said, into millions of products.

 Warehouses receive and send out products all the time.
 When thousands of new products come in, less-than-optimal SKUs can impact warehouse employee productivity, and impact operations.
 With more visibility into your inventory, it’s possible to build in additional processes to reordering your low-stocked items.